-- Apply the techniques and design different components(phases) of a compiler. - Implement practical aspects of automata theory. - Classify the different optimization techniques. - Use the tools Lex, Yacc in compiler construction. - Build various LR Parsing tables for a given grammar.
+- Express the necessity and types of different language translators in use. - Apply the techniques and design different components (phases) of a compiler. - Implement practical aspects of automata theory. - Classify the different optimization techniques - Use the tools Lex, Yacc in compiler construction

-(R22A0504) DATABASE MANAGEMENT SYSTEMS
+MALLA REDDY COLLEGE OF ENGINEERING AND TECHNOLOGY (R22A0504) DATABASE MANAGEMENT SYSTEMS